Key World Initiative Nutrition - Food systems

 Governance

-The Platform is managed by the International Steering Committee (ISC), which includes a representative from each member institution.
+The Platform is managed by the International Steering Committee (ISC), which includes one representative from each member institution.

-The IAPC is co-chaired by a representative of the South and a representative of the North.
-Currently, Frans Swanepoel (UP) and Margreet de Lange (Utrecht University) hold these responsibilities.
+The CPI is co-chaired by a representative from the South and a representative from the North.
+Currently, Frans Swanepoel (UP) and Margreet de Lange (Utrecht University) hold these positions.

-The ICC decides on and oversees the implementation of the Platform's strategic orientations and overall activities.
+The CPI decides and oversees the implementation of the Platform's strategic guidelines and overall activities.

 It meets virtually at least once a year and in person at least once every 18 months.

-The Platform is managed at the UM by Nathalie Modjeska, with the help of Elsa Denis, within the Service d'appui à l'international et à l'attractivité des programmes structurants of the Direction des Programmes Structurants.
+The Platform is managed at UM by Nathalie Modjeska, with the assistance of Elsa Denis, within the International Support and Attractiveness Service of the Structuring Programs Department.

-Cohort 2 – first doctoral school at Laval University
+Cohort November 2, 2025 – first doctoral program at Laval University, Canada

 Major programs See more